ItzzInfinity/audichop/README.md

 - Progress is logged in real-time

 ## License

-This project is created as per the specifications in FSD.md
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+See the LICENSE file for details.